 - Undergraduate students in the program learn to use the equipment through guided practice as part of their coursework.

 - Graduate students conduct hearing screenings as part of diagnostic evaluations.

-The 4,600-square-foot Elmhurst College Simulation Center at Elmhurst Memorial Hospital is state-of-the-art learning facility.
+The 4,600-square-foot Elmhurst University Simulation Center at Elmhurst Memorial Hospital is a state-of-the-art learning facility.
 It serves graduate students and represents an innovative partnership with Elmhurst Memorial Healthcare.

 Fieldwork and Research